 The CICA (Criminal Injuries Compensation Authority) is a government body that deals in awarding compensation to victims of crime who have been physically and/or psychologically injured in some way.

 Apply for compensation today: please call us on now or complete the form opposite for an immediate opinion on your case.

 The government introduced a new version of the CICA scheme on 27th November 2012.
-This means any applications made on or after this date will now be dealt with under the guidelines of the new scheme.

 Examples of physical injuries no longer included in the scheme include bruising, black eyes, minor scarring, broken noses, broken/ loose teeth, broken ribs etc.